 - About 30% of peroxide used as a bleaching agent for textiles, paper, pump, later, oils, etc.

 - A large quantity of about 33% uses in the manufacture of borax, epoxides, propylene oxide, and other chemicals.

-- Hydrogen peroxide used in mild antiseptic to prevent the small cut, scapes, and buns on the skin.
+- Hydrogen peroxide uses as a mild antiseptic to prevent the small cut, scapes, and buns on the skin.
 It may also use as a mouth rinse in medicine to the freshness of mouth.

-- In environmental science, its use in pollution control for the treatment of sewage cleanup and wastes.
+- In environmental science, peroxides use in pollution control for the treatment of sewage cleanup and wastes.